JBL Studio 590Reviewed at $1,299.00 (pair)

 As such we get dual 200mm (8″) low-frequency transducers that are responsible for all bass duties.
 These transducers come with 38mm (1-1/2″) diameter woofer voice coils and use stiff, lightweight ribbed PolyPlas cones with rubber surrounds.
 JBL uses their Symmetrical Field Geometry (SFG) technology on their heavy-duty magnets while they also feature rigid, non-resonant cast aluminum frames.

-Similar to the Studio 580, in the 590s the crossover has been set at 1.5kHz which is slightly lower than what we usually see but the low-loss, 2 1/2-way crossover network ensures smooth transition between the low-frequency transducers and the high-frequency compression driver/horn with less distortion and sound coloration.
+Similar to the Studio 580, in the 590s the crossover has been set at 1.5kHz which is slightly lower than what we usually see but the low-loss, 2 1/2-way crossover network ensures smooth transition between the upper low-frequency transducer, the lower one does not crossover into the tweeter, and the high-frequency compression driver/horn with less distortion and sound coloration.

 The combination of the 25mm (1″) high-frequency compression driver and the dual 200mm (8″) low-frequency transducers give the JBL Studio 590 speakers a frequency response of 35Hz – 40kHz (–6dB), 92dB of sensitivity and 6 Ohms of nominal impedance while the recommended amplifier power has been set by JBL to 250 watts.

 At the back of the unit under the rear bass ports we get dual gold-plated binding posts that are bi-wire-capable.
 The gold-plated speaker connectors can accept a variety of wire connector types which range from bare wire, pin connectors, spade connectors or banana plugs.
 Their quality and construction is honestly very good and above the average.
 The terminals are connected externally through gold plated connectors in case you don’t want to bi-wire them.